christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 ![Fig.1.43](/images/HerodPhilip.jpg){:width="400px"}

 Fig. 1.43.
 He was likely also Herod Philip son of King Herod (Ptolemy XII Auletes aka Mark Antony aka Mithridates VI Eupator).
 "Philip" means "Lover of Horses"—the Scythian/Sarmatian royal attribute (Source: https://www.imj.org.il/en/collections/539562-0)

-Alexander the Great was either the son of Ammon Zeus or Sabazios.
-However, there's no difference between them.
-Ammon Zeus means Hidden Zeus.
-Who is this?
-Hades.
-Hades and Osiris had the epithets Hidden (as did Cronus, and Kubera) or Invisible.
-Alexander Hislop also wrote that Nimrod was associated with the hidden god.

 Sabazios was Serapis (Serapis = Sabazios (Osiris + Apis or Šar Apsi - King Apsu = Enki-Ea)).
 The Sabazios cult was the Serapis cult targeted at the Thracians.